ONNX to Burn: Development Guide

 #![allow(unused)] fn main() { pub fn squeeze_update_output(node: &mut Node) { // Extract axes information let axes = /* ... */; let input_rank = /* ... */; let output_rank = input_rank - axes.len(); // Update output rank node.outputs[0].ty = ArgType::Tensor(TensorType { elem_type: node.inputs[0].ty.elem_type().clone(), rank: output_rank, static_shape: None, }); } }

-Then register this function in crates/onnx-ir/src/rank_inference.rs
+Then register this function in crates/onnx-ir/src/rank_inference.rs by adding it to the match

 statement: